-Godwin Hall accommodates many of the University's administrative offices, including the Birdsong Presidential Suite (Office of the President), the David L. Kaufman Center for Enrollment, the John A. Trinder Center for Advancement, and the Office of Marketing & Communications.
+Godwin Hall accommodates many of the University's administrative offices, including the Birdsong Presidential Suite (Office of the President), the David L. Kaufman Center for Enrollment, the John A. Trinder Center for Advancement, the VWU Global Campus and the Office of Marketing & Communications.